HTTP-APIs/http-apis.github.io/README.md

 ## Viewing the Documentation Offline

 The documentation is hosted on [GitHub Pages](https://pages.github.com) and uses the static site generator named [Jekyll](https://jekyllrb.com).
+You may see [this video](https://www.youtube.com/watch?v=iWowJBRMtpc) to get started with jekyll.
 If you want to see what your modifications to the documentation would look like, before you make a PR, please run the following commands:

 - Check if you have Jekyll installed. if not, follow the [installation guide](https://jekyllrb.com/docs)
 ```bash